CampaignMorph

 Frequently Asked Questions

-1. What's the difference between JSON and JSON5?
+1. What is the difference between JSON and JSON5?

-JSON is strict.
-No comments, no trailing commas, all keys must be quoted.
-JSON5 is a superset that allows these.
-This tool validates strict JSON (RFC 8259).
+Standard JSON (RFC 8259) is strict: no comments, no trailing commas, and all keys must be double-quoted.
+JSON5 is a modern superset that allows these and more.
+This tool validates strictly against the standard JSON specification.

 2. Can I validate very large JSON files?